-- b) The electrolyte solution is added to the glass tube using the provided electrolyte bottle and polyethylene tubing: Insert filling tube into the electrolyte bottle.
+- a) Unscrew the white plastic cap of the reference electrode removing the upper part of the cap with the attached silver wire.
+Pull the glass barrel out of the lower part of the cap (video). - b) The electrolyte solution is added to the glass tube using the provided electrolyte bottle and polyethylene tube: Insert filling tube into the electrolyte bottle.
 Push until tube locks into place.
 Insert tube into reference barrel and squeeze bottle.
-Fill reference barrel up to approximately 0.5 cm (approx. 0.2 inch) from top. - c) After filling the glass barrel with the reference electrolyte, the silver wire is inserted back into the glass tube and the electrode cap is reassembled. - d) Remove bubbles with the filling nozzle.
+Fill reference barrel up to approximately 0.5 cm (approx. 0.2 inch) from top.
+Remove bubbles with the filling tube.

+c) After filling the glass barrel with the reference electrolyte, the silver wire is inserted back into the glass tube and the electrode cap is re-assembled.

 2.1.2.
-Clean the electrode
+Cleaning the electrode

 To wash the reference electrode between runs, rinsing is recommended in the specific sequence: water, 70% ethanol, pure ethanol, and water.
-This procedure should be sufficient to prevent carry-over even of hydrophobic inhibitors, since the reference electrode is made of non-hydrophobic materials.
-Immersion into 99.9% ethanol (EtOHabs) should be avoided to prevent blocking of the ceramic diaphragm in an assembled electrode.
+This procedure should be sufficient to prevent carry-over even of hydrophobic inhibitors since the reference electrode is made of non-hydrophobic materials.
+Immersion into 99.9% ethanol (EtOH{abs}) should be avoided to prevent blocking of the ceramic diaphragm in an assembled electrode.
 When using the electrode in solutions containing higher concentrations of protein, the electrode can be soaked in a dedicated enzyme cleaning solution or a chromic/sulfuric acid glass cleaning solution after each use for 10-15 seconds to remove the protein from the glass and the reference junction.
 This prolongs the lifetime of the electrode.